jeremyfelt/webconference-2014/talk.md

 Centralized version control, SVN, is completely different in its approach.
 There is one repository.
 Everyone checks out a copy of the source from a specific point, but any commits must be pushed back to that central location so that everybody always has access to the same thing.

 There are arguments for and against both models.
-While centralized version control can make things difficult to work with as you rely on that central connection, decentralized can also create scenarios where large swaths of work are done as lone developers—possibly unwilling to show our unfinished work.
+While centralized version control can make things difficult to work with as you rely on that central network connection to be there, decentralized systems can create scenarios where large swaths of work are completed by lone developers—possibly unwilling to show our unfinished work.

 Having used both fairly extensively, I'm currently a bigger fan of the distributed model.
 If for no other reason than having the ability to commit code anywhere—like an airplane or other place with limited Internet connectivity.
 I also enjoy going down an experimental path from time to time without having to worry if I'm affecting the work of others,